ArabImageFoundation/imagestalk/public/index.md

 - [Public-facing website](website)
 - [Blog](blog)

 This document presents facets of the agreement made between both  parties involved in this project, **Synclop** and the **AIF**.
 It will be updated as needed.
+For more information on both timeline and structure of this project, see the [project management page](project-management).

 ##Features
 ###Interconnected modules